The Kitchen House by Kathleen Grissom was one of those books for me.

 Grissom's descriptions of the settings, social life, characters and dialogue truly had them jumping off the page.
 Indeed, Grissom herself says that "For the most part, Lavinia and Belle dictated the story to me.
 From the beginning it became quite clear that if I tried to embellish or change their story, their narration would stop."
 I became invested in each and every character, loving some and hating others, but each evoking emotion is this reader.

-The Kitchen House is told in alternating chapters from Lavinia and Belle's viewpoints The same event takes on very different hues when seen through another set of eyes.
+The Kitchen House is told in alternating chapters from Lavinia and Belle's viewpoints The same event takes on a very different hue when seen through another set of eyes.

 Slavery is a main theme of the book.
 But slavery in many different forms - addictions, societal expectations and mores as well as racial.
 But so is strength, again in many forms.